JACqueline

 About

-A Texan described as having “never played by anyone else’s rules” by W Magazine, she is an outspoken voice for female empowerment.
+A Texan described as having “never played by anyone else’s rules” by W Magazine, she is an outspoken voice for the rights of women.

 Jacqueline studied Art History and Business at Emory University, earned a B.A. with High Honors from the University of Toronto, and completed post-graduate coursework in Lifestyle Medicine and Neuroscience at Harvard.